PeterK78/Z2X-Programmer/README.md

 # Z2X-Programmer

-Z2X-Programmer is an application to configure locomotive and function decoders by using a Roco / Fleischmann Z21 compatible digital command station.
+Z2X-Programmer is an application to configure locomotive and function decoders by using a Roco/Fleischmann Z21 compatible digital command station.
 The application is aimed at beginner level users who want to configure the most essential functions of their decoders in a simple and intuitive way.

 The application is currently in a beta state and therefore only available in German language.